Helping the unborn ‘children in need’

 In recent news, it has been announced that research undertaken by the Department for Education has revealed that in England, one in 50 of those officially classified as ‘children in need’ have not yet been born.
 Sadly, this statistic will not be surprising to many practitioners in this specialist area of law.

-It is generally not just one issue, but a toxic combination of issues that lead to worry surrounding a child’s safety and welfare – potential neglect or abuse are cited as the most common causes for concern, and children born into ‘dysfunctional’ families are often closely monitored.
+It is generally not just one issue.
+But a toxic combination of issues that lead to worry surrounding a child’s safety and welfare.
+Potential neglect or abuse are cited as the most common causes for concern.
+Children born into ‘dysfunctional’ families are often closely monitored.

-More than 7,000 of these vulnerable children nationwide have been put into this category before their birth – a figure that is at an all-time high.
-There has been a steady increase in the number of applications brought by local authorities nationally, but this figure has almost trebled in the South Yorkshire region in the last eight years.
+More than 7,000 of these vulnerable children nationwide have been put into this category before their birth.
+A figure that is at an all-time high.
+There has been a steady increase in the number of applications brought by local authorities nationally.
+This figure has almost trebled in the South Yorkshire region in the last eight years.

 In situations involving vulnerable children, it is important to consider and prioritise the child’s welfare above all in order to avoid any unnecessary trauma when resolving family issues, taking special care to avoid disruption to the child’s life.